009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ## 3) Findings and achievements
 - Detailed description of approach, work, findings, concrete achievements

+1. Problems
+1.1 Installation

-problems with Pyaudio and how to solve
+There was a problem to install the package "PyAudio".
+We found two different solutions for Mac and Windows to solve the shown error. problems with Pyaudio and how to solve

+1.)For Windows type the following command into the Pycharm console:
+- pip install pipwin
+- pipwin install pyaudio

+2.)

 ## 4) Summary
 - summary if the targets have been archieved and if not describe reasons